Ovarian cancer: Protective factors

-Suppression of ovulation, which would otherwise cause damage to the ovarian epithelium and, consequently, inflammation, is generally protective.
-This effect can be achieved by having children, taking combined oral contraceptives, and breast feeding, all of which are protective factors.
+Suppression of ovulation, which would otherwise cause damage to the ovarian surface epithelium and, consequently, inflammation, is generally protective.
+This effect can be achieved by having children, taking combined oral contraceptives, and breastfeeding, all of which are protective factors.
 A longer period of breastfeeding correlates with a larger decrease in the risk of ovarian cancer.
-Each birth decreases risk of ovarian cancer more, and this effect is seen with up to five births.
+Each birth decreases the risk of ovarian cancer more, and this effect is seen with up to five births.
 Combined oral contraceptives reduce the risk of ovarian cancer by up to 50%, and the protective effect of combined oral contraceptives can last 25–30 years after they are discontinued.
 Regular use of aspirin or acetaminophen (paracetamol) may be associated with a lower risk of ovarian cancer; other NSAIDs do not seem to have a similar protective effect.

 Tubal ligation is protective because carcinogens are unable to reach the ovary and fimbriae via the vagina, uterus, and Fallopian tubes.
 Tubal ligation is also protective in women with the BRCA1 mutation, but not the BRCA2 mutation.
 Hysterectomy reduces the risk, and removal of both Fallopian tubes and ovaries (bilateral salpingo-oophorectomy) dramatically reduces the risk of not only ovarian cancer but breast cancer as well.
 This is still a topic of research, as the link between hysterectomy and lower ovarian cancer risk is controversial.
 The reasons that hysterectomy may be protective have not been elucidated as of 2015.

 A diet that includes large amounts of carotene, fiber, and vitamins with low amounts of fat—specifically, a diet with non-starchy vegetables (e.g. broccoli and onions) may be protective.
-Dietary fiber is associated with a significant reduced risk of ovarian cancer.
+Dietary fiber is associated with a significantly reduced risk of ovarian cancer.
 A 2021 review found that green leafy vegetables, allium vegetables, fiber, flavanoids and green tea intake can significantly reduce ovarian cancer risk.